silksil/NOTES-CHEATSHEET/client/react/example-components/searchbar.md

  )
 }
 ```
 All event handlers, e.g. `onChange`, come along with the event object.
 To get the typed input, we can refer to even.target.value.
-If we now type, it would say 'cannot read property setState of undefined'.
+If we now type, it would say `'cannot read property setState of undefined'`.
 ```jsx
 onInputChange(event) {
  this.setState({ term: event.target.value });